bent-mortensen/Dokumentation/README.md

 <a name="top"></a>
 # Markdown Syntax for github documentation
-A Collection of Markdown syntax and examples for writing documentation here on github.
+A Collection of Markdown syntax and HTML syntax with examples for writing documentation here on github.

-This guide/tutorial/cheatsheet is created in markdown.
+This guide/tutorial/cheatsheet is created in Markdown and HTML.

 ## Table of content